This page tells you about hypnotherapy in people with cancer. There is information about

 Some reports show that hypnosis can help people to reduce their blood pressure, stress, anxiety, and pain.
 Hypnosis can create relaxing brain wave patterns.
 Some clinical trials have looked at how well hypnotherapy works for people with cancer.

-Research has looked at
+Research has looked at the following areas

 A report from the American National Institute for Health in 1996 stated that hypnosis can help to reduce some kinds of cancer pain.
 A large review in 2006 looked at using hypnotherapy to control distress and pain from medical procedures in children with cancer.
 The review found that hypnotherapy did seem to help to reduce the children's pain and distress, but it recommended more research.
 You can look at this cancer pain review on the Research Council for Complementary medicine website.